roccomuso/iot-433mhz/README.md

 Out of the box, the iot-433mhz provides notifications through email and through a Telegram Bot.
 Of course you're free to develop your own notification system using our WebHooks API.
 **Notifications should be enabled and configured through the <code>Menu > Settings</code> page.**

-The telegram bot is under construction (TODO).
+The Email notification system is under construction (TODO).
-...

 # Android & iOS Apps